alexey-kleymenov/reverse_engineering_tools/README.md

 * _ida_plugins_ - This directory contains templates for IDA plugins
 * _ida_scripts_ - Here you can find various IDA scripts aiming to help in malware analysis
 * _re_howto_ - Generic reverse engineering tips and tricks, for example, how to debug malware on cloud machines

+Check out https://re-and-more.com for private classes and group workshops in reverse engineering and malware analysis.